 However, if you’re using a plugin that integrates with your website design, then, you need to find a solution before moving the site.

-Also, keep in mind that they have a well protected servers, Even, you don’t need any security plugin.
+Also, keep in mind that they have well-protected servers, Even, you don’t need any security plugin.

 For caching plugins, I’m sure that you actually use one of the popular ones, WP Super Cache or W3 Total Cache, if not another one.
 These plugins make the site load faster on a shared and even a dedicated environment.
 But, when you’re hosting with lightning fast servers like WP Engine, you never need these plugins.

 They’re a premium hosting first, second, they have built their own advanced caching system that’s installed by default on their servers, and it gives better results.
 That’s why you don’t need to worry about caching plugins that you’re using.

 What matter for WP Engine is your website speed, security, and your happy life.
 If you want to use a plugin that will overload the server with thousands of requests, then, you’re affecting the others.
 That’s why hosting with WP Engine is a the only way to guarantee the speed, the uptime, and the best user experience for your site visitors.

 If you’re using a theme from a popular marketplace or web design companies, you won’t find any issue with your new web hosting provider.
 But sometimes, when you’re using a custom theme, you need to contact your theme seller, and ask if you need some modification or not with the WP Engine platform.